Make-Magazine/makehub/wp-content/plugins/import-users-from-csv-with-meta/readme.txt

 *	WooCommerce: to import the customer data
 *	WooCommerce Memberships: to import memberships
 *	WooCommerce Subscriptions: to create subscriptions associated with users while they are being imported
-*	BuddyPress: to import custom BuddyPress fields, groups and roles
+*	BuddyPress: to import custom BuddyPress avatars, fields, groups and roles
 *   Advanced Custom Fields: to import data to the fields you define there
 *	Paid Membership Pro: to import memberships
 *	Indeed Ultimate Membership Pro: to import memberships